microsoft/vscode-docs/blogs/2018/07/11/introducing-logpoints-and-auto-attach.md

 ## Next steps

 That's it for now, but we aren't finished.
-In our [July iteration](https://github.com/Microsoft/vscode/issues/53850) we are making the first improvements to auto-attach in order to improve discoverbility ([#53640](https://github.com/Microsoft/vscode/issues/53640)), based on the feedback we already have received.
+In our [July iteration](https://github.com/Microsoft/vscode/issues/53850) we are making the first improvements to auto-attach in order to improve discoverbility ([#53640](https://github.com/Microsoft/vscode/issues/53640)), based on the feedback we already have heard from you.

-We hope the introduction of auto-attach, NPM scripts explorer, and LogPoints are going to simplfy your debugging experience in VS Code, and you'll find them useful.
-We can't wait to hear your thoughts and feedback these new features, and in general your thoughts on debugging in VS Code.
-As always reach us at [GitHub](https://github.com/Microsoft/vscode) or [@code on Twitter](https://twitter.com/code).
+We hope the introduction of auto-attach, NPM scripts explorer, and Logpoints are going to simplfy your debugging experience in VS Code, and as always we are eager to hear your feedback, so reach out to us at [GitHub](https://github.com/Microsoft/vscode) or [@code on Twitter](https://twitter.com/code).

 On behalf of the VS Code team: Happy Coding!